glynthomas/b2/README.md

 # brennan web app archive

-brennan releases for the B2 music player, zip files to be saved to a USB stick for upgrading ( or downgrading ) the web app which is no longer developed & maintained by brennan, last release [11/04/2019]
+brennan releases for the B2 music player, zip files to be saved to a USB stick for upgrading ( or downgrading ) the web app are stored here, together with the last release [11/04/2019] from brennan

-a new noiseless version branch of this web app, is currently being developed & maintained at oksauce.com please visit for lastest news
+a new updated version & noiseless version branch of this web app, are currently being developed & maintained at oksauce.com please visit for more info ...

 # brennan web app noiseless why?